puristajs/purista/website/src/handbook/0_concept.md

 You can start adding more abstractions, layers and stuff to workaround, but does this really fix the underlaying problem and is it worth to have such code bloat from testing and maintaining perspective?

 With the approach of PURISTA, you get a validated input, you process the data, you persist somehow, and you send a message via websocket somehow.
-If, how and when does not matter for the input processing part.
 Each of the steps has verified in-/output and basic error handling out of the box.

 Depending on the event bridge you choose: